PrimaveraDeveloper/lithium/howto/howto-migration-to-lithium-2.0/03-update-nuget-packages.md

 Select "Manage NuGet Packages for Solution..." from the Visual Studio context menu.

-Update all the previous configured NuGet packages to their latest versions.
+Update all the previous configured Hydrogen NuGet packages to their latest versions.

 > Do NOT update any package that is added to the solution as a dependency of Hydrogen (e.g. `Microsoft.Extensions.Logging`).
 These will be updated correctly when new versions of Hydrogen become available.